 We all have several identities that span across the domains mentioned above.
 For example, I have unique sets of fingerprints.
 No one has my exact facial structure.
 I have a high sense of self-worth.
 I am a female, mother, wife, educated, and consider myself to be religious and spiritual.

-Depending on which of identities- racial, gender, social status, religious, intelligence, marital status… you strongly identify with, there are several mental health challenges you may experience giving the context in which the identity is experienced.
-For example, if you identify as a female in a highly patriarchal society where women are suppose to be subservient to men and have little or no rights, there is an increased risk of you developing depression.
+Depending on which of these identities- racial, gender, social status, religion, intelligence, marital status… you strongly identify with, there are several mental health challenges you may experience giving the context in which the identity is experienced.
+For example, if you identify as a female in a highly patriarchal society where women are supposed to be subservient to men and have little or no rights, there is an increased risk of you developing depression.
 Or consider being of a minority tribe or race and undergoing prejudice and discrimination because of the color of your skin or culture.
 Research shows that discrimination is positively associated with psychological distress, depression, anxiety, and psychiatric disorders.

 How to Improve Your Identity

 For as he thinks in his heart, so is he.
 (Proverbs 23:7 NKJV).

 Self-esteem is your evaluation of yourself.
 A positive self-evaluation is said to energize, while a negative self-evaluation can disturb an individual’s emotion and performance.
 According to Dr. Michelle Borba, there are five components of authentic self-esteem.
 Borba emphasized five acquired components of authentic self-esteem: (a) security, the feeling of strong assuredness; (b) selfhood, the feeling of self-worth and accurate identity; (c) affiliation, the feeling of belonging and social acceptance; (d) mission, the feeling of purpose; and (e) competence, the feeling of self-empowerment and efficacy.

 Do Not Identify Yourself By Your Previous Actions